 What are super game improvement irons?

-Super game improvement irons are a new category of clubs which are design to create a giant sweet spot.
-The tradeoff the the large sweet spot are that these clubs often have far less control than a traditional iron.
+Super game improvement irons are a new category of clubs that are designed to create a giant sweet spot.
+The tradeoff of the large sweet spot is that these clubs often have far less control than traditional irons.

 How will these irons affect my ball flight?

-Most game improvement irons place the centre of gravity low down in the club head and away from the face.
-This helps with off centre hit and increases the size of the sweet spot, but does lead to a higher ball flight with your irons.
+Most forgiving irons place the centre of gravity low down in the clubhead and away from the face.
+This helps with off-centre hit and increases the size of the sweet spot, but does lead to a higher ball flight with your irons.

-For most golfers a higher ball flight is a good thing, however there will be some golfers looking for a game improvement irons that offer great forgiveness but still produce a low ball flight.
+For most golfers a higher ball flight is a good thing, however, there will be some golfers looking for irons that offer great forgiveness but still produce a low ball flight.

-If this sounds like you I would suggest you opt for the Ping G410 or the Mizuno JPX 921 irons.
-Both of these irons have great heel – toe weighting systems and have less mass distributed in the sole.
-This leads to a higher centre of gravity in the club head and a lower ball flight.
+If this sounds like you I would suggest you opt for the Ping G425 irons or the Mizuno JPX 921 irons.
+Both of these irons have great heel-toe weighting systems and have less mass distributed in the sole.
+This leads to a higher centre of gravity in the clubhead and a lower ball flight.